John Bolton, former National Security Advisor for Donald Trump, calls for the fall of the Iranian regime in DW interview | DW | 19.01.2021

-John Bolton has said Iran consistently withheld information from international observers and never made a strategic decision to quit nuclear weapons.
-He said the Trump should have applied more pressure on Iran.
+Former Trump advisor John Bolton criticized the 2015 nuclear deal with Iran, saying it was based on a "flat-out lie."
+He also berated the president for not bringing down the Iranian regime.

-US President Donald Trump's former National Security Advisor, John Bolton, called for an end to the Iranian regime, in comments to DW on Tuesday.
+US President Donald Trump's former National Security Advisor, John Bolton, called a regime change in Tehran, in comments to DW TV on Tuesday.

 "I don't think we're going to have real peace and security in the Middle East until the regime of the Ayatollahs is replaced, not just because of their threat on nuclear weapons, but because of their continued support for terrorism," Bolton told DW.

-He said he blamed Trump for not following through on his policy of maximum pressure on Iran.
+He said he blamed Trump for falling short of the maximum pressure policy regarding Iran.

 "I blame it on the president for not following through on the logic of that policy and bringing the regime in Tehran down."